Convention of London (1840): Oriental Crisis of 1840

 The European powers agreed to use all possible means of persuasion to effect this agreement, but Muhammad Ali, backed by France, refused to accept its terms in the time given.
 That led to the Oriental Crisis of 1840, and British and Austrian forces attacked Acre, defeating his troops late in 1840.
 Muhammad Ali's forces faced increasing military pressure from Europe and the Ottoman Empire, fought a losing battle against insurgents in its captured territories, and saw the general deterioration of its military from the strain of the recent wars.

 Muhammad Ali finally accepted the terms of the Convention and the firmans subsequently issued by the sultan, confirming his rule over Egypt and the Sudan.
 He withdrew from Syria and Crete and sent back the Ottoman fleet.
-The London Convention and the firmans were the legal basis for Egypt's status as a privileged Ottoman province.
+The London Convention and the firmans were the legal basis for Egypt's status as an autonomous Ottoman province.
 Later Egyptian nationalists cited them to discredit claims for the British occupation.